alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 ### High-level instructions

 1) **Upload/pin token metadata through a decentralized service**.
-We use IPFS and Filecoin in this repo, but you can use other alternatives like Arweave.
+We used IPFS and Filecoin in this repo via NFT.storage; Arweave is another popular solution.
 2) **Adjust and/or update the smart contracts for your project's needs**.
 If you're just looking to test deployment, you can use the contracts in this repo as-is and experiment using the ParkPics metadata and images.
+Otherwise, adapt the contracts as you see fit for your project.
 3) **Deploy your contract to a testnet, then mainnet for any EVM blockchain**.
 We'll explain steps for Remix (easiest) and Hardhat (most robust), but you can also use Truffle (java-based) or Brownie (python-based) for deployment.
+You can also mint at this stage, or
 4) **Verify your contract on the applicable block explorer**.
 We'll show you how to verify contracts using HardHat, one easy option for verification.
 5) **Import your contract to OpenSea**.
 Once your contract is deployed and verified, you can quickly import to OpenSea via [Get Listed](https://opensea.io/get-listed).
 You just need the contract address, which you can copy from the block explorer.
 You'll also need to sign into OpenSea with the contract's owner address before adjusting collection information.